A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 According to Ayo Adelowo, Aale was using arrows to kill elephants at Okelerin.

-The second in the series of early arrivals was Ohunsile, an Egba man (of Awori extraction) left Ota as a result of succession dispute and settled down in Ijeru quarters.
+The second in the series of early arrivals was Ohunsile, an Egba man (of Awori extraction) who left Ota as a result of a succession dispute and settled down in Ijeru quarters.
 It is said that Alaafin Abipa gave Ohunsile a daughter in marriage.

 It should be remembered that up till this time, Ogbomoso had not gained much size more had it come into the limelight.
 The last in the series of the five early arrivals to complete the settlement configuration of founding Ogbomoso is the arrival of Ogunlola Ogundiran (Aisa Agbe) who is said to arrive in 1650.

 There are written Evidence and oral versions of accounts of the arrival of Soun Ogunlola who settled in his place of Ajagbon Area.

 One oral version says that many thought he was a great hunter on a hunting expedition but was also actually in search of his elder brother and sojourned both in Igbon and Aresa territories before settling down at Ajagbon area of Igbo Igbale.